 Q. I am a SCALE student.
 Am I able to participate in a Clinic?

-A. Due to scheduling requirements for the SCALE program, we recommend that SCALE students consult with the SCALE office before applying to a clinical program.
+A. Yes, SCALE students may participate in the clinical program.
+Due to SCALE scheduling requirements, SCALE students should consult with the SCALE Department before applying to a clinic.

 Contact Information

 Reach out to us with questions.